LogtalkDotOrg/logtalk3/manuals/_sources/devtools/ports_profiler.rst.txt

 Other notes
 -----------

-All source files are formatted using tabs (the recommended setting is a tab width equivalent to 4 spaces).
+All source files are indented using tabs (a common setting is a tab width equivalent to 4 spaces).